react-navigation/react-navigation.github.io/docs/drawer-navigator.md

 - `onPress` (required): Function to execute on press.
 - `activeTintColor`: Color for the icon and label when the item is active.
 - `inactiveTintColor`: Color for the icon and label when the item is inactive.
-- `activeBackgroundColor`: Background color for item when its active.
+- `activeBackgroundColor`: Background color for item when it's active.
-- `inactiveBackgroundColor`: Background color for item when its inactive.
+- `inactiveBackgroundColor`: Background color for item when it's inactive.
 - `labelStyle`: Style object for the label `Text`.
 - `style`: Style object for the wrapper `View`.